Astrabit-ST/Luminol/README.md

 Once cargo is finished compiling, the Luminol binary should be located at `target/release/luminol`.

-If you enabled steamworks support you'll also need to grab the steamworks redistributable from `steamworks/redistributable_bin/`.
+If you enabled steamworks support you'll also need to place the steamworks redistributable from `steamworks/redistributable_bin/` alongside your Luminol binary.

 If you are on Linux, you will also need to grab `clang` and `mold` from your package manager.
 If your particular distro doesn't have those (or you can't use them) you can comment out these lines in [.cargo/config.toml](/.cargo/config.toml):